Do something great: help us defend the rights of migrant children and their families.

-We have a great opportunity, particularly for a student or someone wanting to learn more about working with children & families, migrant rights and the challenges facing families subject to immigration control.
+We have a great opportunity for someone wanting to learn more about working with children & families, migrant rights and the challenges facing families subject to immigration control.
 This volunteering opportunity will mean that you work with our practice team, who work to uphold rights for migrant children.
-You will spend your volunteering time with us at our office in Oxford, but there will be ample opportunities to gain experience in other areas of our work such as outreach sessions, activity days and groupwork with children.
+You will spend your volunteering time with us at our office in Oxford, but there will be ample opportunities to gain experience in other areas of our work such as outreach and advice sessions, activity days and groupwork with children.
 As a small team we can offer flexibility in how we do things and provide you with experiences into areas of practice that you are particularly interested in alongside the core volunteering role.

 About our charity and team

 We are a very small charity working to ensure all migrant children and their families have the best start in life.
-We do this through services which enhances children and young people’s safety, belonging and identity.
-Click here for more information about our projects
+We do this through services which enhances and upholds children and young people’s safety, belonging and identity.
+Click here for more information about our projects.

 We have a small core practice team of 3 people.
 Day to day operations are headed up by Nick.
-Our casework coordinator and lead for destitution related casework is Diane.
-We also have a small team of social workers who take time out of their day jobs to conduct social work assessments.
+We have a small team of volunteer social workers who take time out of their day jobs to conduct social work assessments.
 We also have a project work volunteer who supports us with project development and a summer social work student each year who gets involved in our casework.

 We are looking for someone who will;

-Make written and telephone referrals to services for families on behalf of the allocated keyworker.
+Make written and telephone referrals to services for families on behalf of the allocated keyworker for the family.

-Making grant requests and requests for goods for families.
+Making grant requests and requests for goods for families, issuing food bank vouchers.

-We would ideally like someone who can do a Monday or a Friday, as this is generally when we are definitely in the office.
+We would ideally like someone who can do a Monday or a Friday, as this is generally when we are always in the office.
 That said, we recognise that this is a volunteering role so can be flexible!